file-format/Products/content/en/presentation/python/python-pptx/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Working with PPTX Slide and Images</h2>
 <p>Python-PPTX is a great library for using Python to create dynamic PowerPoint slides.
 Software programmers can add a slide to an existing presentation with ease.
-Every slide in a presentation is based on a slide layout.
+E slide in a presentation is based on a slide layout.
 Slide layout is like a template for a slide, it allows users to inherit formatting choices, text boxes, titles or graphics, etc.</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}
 <h2 class="h2title">Adding & Modifying Charts to A Presentation</h2>
 <p>Python-PPTX API allows software developers to add charts to a slide and also modify existing ones inside their own applications.
 The API supports the most common chart types other than 3D types.
 You can add a single-series column chart, multi-series chart, bubble chart, Line chart, pie charts & more.
 By default, the colors assigned to each series in a chart are the theme colors Accent 1 through Accent 6, in that order.
 You can also assign specific colors to data points in pie, bar, line segment for at least some chart types.
 The easiest and suggested way will be to change the theme colors in your starting “template” presentation.</p>

 {{< /SinglePage/PageBody/features/code >}}